msafeerhassan/brainyjimslack/README.md

 hey everyone! so i made this slack bot called BrainyJim and honestly it turned out pretty cool. basically it just shares random fun facts and has some interactive stuff like trivia games and number guessing.

+**UPDATE**: Now uses Socket Mode for easier development and no need for public URLs!

 ## what it does

 - serves up random facts on demand with `/fact`